 The second corpus I’m releasing is a collection of speeches delivered at campaign events by Hillary Clinton and Donald Trump, beginning with their acceptance speeches at their respective party conventions.
 As with CoPS, this one uses angle brackets in headers and as tags, so be sure to set your preferences accordingly.

-Because not much time has elapsed since the conventions, the corpus is still relatively small (about 30,000 words from Clinton and 125,000 words from Trump).
+[UPDATE: 9/15] The corpus is up to about 60,000 words from Clinton and 200,000 words from Trump).
 But check back, because I will be updating the corpus between now and the election.

 Good luck and enjoy.